The conference offers

 - Students also are invited to individual meetings with their workshop leaders.

-- “Write-on!” sessions allow students to explore a particular aspect of the craft of writing.
+- Craft classes allow students to explore a particular aspect of the craft of writing.
 There are many to choose from each day.
-To get an idea of the kind of classes offered click here for a list of past Write-on Descriptions: Write-ons.
+Click here to see last year’s craft classes

 - There are plenty of opportunities for students to read their own works in dorm readings, workshop groups, open mic times, and at the closing ceremony.

-- Students also have the opportunity to hear readings from some of the staff of noted writers.
+- Students also have the opportunity to hear readings from some of the noted writers on our faculty.

 - Planned social activities in the evening, and some free time in mornings and afternoons, round out the long conference weekend.